AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-drive-modules.md

 There are several situations when uploading or updating a file fails:

-* The uploaded file is too big and exceeds the maximum file size limit allowed for your Google Drive plan or you have exceeded your Google Drive storage limit.
-You can either upgrade your storage plan or delete existing files from the Google Drive service.
+* The uploaded file is too big and exceeds the maximum file size limit allowed for your [!DNL Google Drive] plan or you have exceeded your [!DNL Google Drive] storage limit.
+You can either upgrade your storage plan or delete existing files from the [!DNL Google Drive] service.
 * The selected folder where the file was to be uploaded to no longer exists.
 The scenario stops and it is then necessary to select a target folder again.

 ## Search for files

 In the module List files in a folder you can use your own query which consists of these parts:

-* **Field** - Attribute of the file that is being searched, for example, the attribute `name` of the file.
+* **[!UICONTROL Field]** - Attribute of the file that is being searched, for example, the attribute `name` of the file.

 * **[!UICONTROL Operator]** - Test that is performed on the data to provide a match, for example, `contains`.